 Laughter truly is the best medicine.
 If you’re feeling stressed, turn on a show, movie or podcast that will make you laugh.
 During a laugh, respiration, heart rate, and blood pressure temporarily rise.
 This causes oxygen to surge through the bloodstream that then results in lower blood pressure and thus helps relieve tension and stress.

 Meditation is an amazing tool for chronically stressed people to take back control over their emotions.
 Meditating early in the morning before you leave the house will help you feel grounded and capable of dealing with situations and people that trigger feelings of stress and anxiety.
 To start meditating, simply find a quiet and comfortable place and sit with your spine straight and close your eyes.
 Inhale deeply and exhale slowly.
 Focus on the way the air moves in and out of your body.
-Start by meditating for five minutes and add time as you begin to feel more comfortable.
+Start practicing mindfulness by meditating for five minutes and add time as you begin to feel more comfortable.

 If Lowering Stress Isn’t Possible, How Can You Still Support Hair Health?